darkhelmet/verboselogging/posts/get-your-wordpress-out-of-my-blogging-software.md

 jQuery.
 In Wordpress I rendered the entire page and parsed out the part I wanted.
 Lame.

-Heroku hosts everything, and I’ve had a few problems here and there, but most have been little stupid bugs on my part.
+Heroku hosts everything, and I've had a few problems here and there, but most have been little stupid bugs on my part.

 I use etags (rack-etag middleware) and max-age so that the Heroku system